 Honors Program - Critical

 Applications to this year's English Department Critical Honors Program are due: (Fall Quarter of each academic year.
-Date TBA).
+November 16, 2020).
 It's time to start thinking about whether the Honors Program might be for you.

 Why should you apply to the English Department Critical Honors Program?